Nicholas Rowe (actor): Early life and education

-Rowe was born in Edinburgh, Scotland, to English parents Alison, a singer, and Andrew Rowe, an editor (who subsequently became a Conservative Party Member of Parliament).
+Nicholas James Sebastian Rowe was born on 22 November 1966 in Edinburgh, Scotland, to English parents Alison, a singer, and Andrew Rowe, an editor (who subsequently became a Conservative Party Member of Parliament).

 He received his formal education at Eton College, where he acted in school productions, and subsequently received a Bachelor of Arts degree in Hispanic studies from the University of Bristol.

 Career

-Rowe has appeared in a variety of films, television dramas and plays.
-He played Sherlock Holmes in Barry Levinson's film Young Sherlock Holmes, having read for the part while still at school.
+Rowe has appeared in a variety of films, television dramas, and plays.

+He played Sherlock Holmes in Barry Levinson's film Young Sherlock Holmes (1985), having read for the part while still at school.
 He returned to the role of Sherlock Holmes 30 years later in the 2015 film Mr. Holmes, in which he played the part in a film that the "real" Mr. Holmes, now a 93-year-old (played by Ian McKellen) goes to see at a theatre.

 Personal life

-Rowe is married to Sophie Wybrew-Bond.

 Rowe was the partner of Lou Gish for six years until her death from cancer in February 2006.